ckeditor/ckeditor4-java-core/README.md

 ## Documentation

 CKEditor for Java comes with documented code.
-If you are using it inside your IDE, through Maven, you can also import the `ckeditor-java-core-4.0-javadoc.jar` so that you get descriptions of all CKEditor for Java classes, properties and methods you use in your web application.
+If you are using it inside your IDE, through Maven, you can also import the `ckeditor-java-core-4.0-javadoc.jar` file in order to get descriptions of all CKEditor for Java classes, properties and methods you can use in your web application.

 The CKEditor for Java API is also available online at: http://link-to-api.com